 Trucking Accidents in Missouri

 St. Louis is a centralized hub where much of the nation’s cargo and freight moves through.
 While commercial logistics and freight bring business and jobs to St. Louis, it also means that many of the city’s highways are often littered with semi-trucks.
-As a result, there are frequently St. Louis trucking accidents taking place in and around the city.
-If you are involved in a trucking accident in St. Louis or a neighboring suburb, contact a St. Louis MO trucking accident attorney at TorHoerman Law to determine whether you qualify to participate in a St. Louis trucking accident lawsuit.
+As a result, there are frequently trucking accidents taking place in and around the city.
+If you are involved in a trucking accident in St. Louis or a neighboring suburb, contact an experienced St Louis truck accident lawyer at TorHoerman Law for a free, no-obligation case consultation today.

 - Truck accidents are more likely to result in serious injury or death, likely due to the large size of the tractor-trailer vehicle which generally has a more destructive impact than smaller vehicles.

 - The party held liable for the accident may not be just the driver – it could the owner of the truck, the trucking company the driver is employed with, the company that maintains the truck, or the company the loads the truck’s cargo.
 In a St. Louis trucking lawsuit, it is likely there will be more than one liable party.

 For these reasons, trucking accidents generally warrant legal action to ensure that victims are made whole for the losses that they incur from the accident.
 If you are involved in an accident, it can greatly benefit you to contact a St Louis truck accident lawyer to discuss your legal options and determine the best avenue to financial recovery.

 While statistics for St. Louis truck accidents are limited, these are some broader stats & facts available.

 - A semi-truck can legally weigh up to 80,000 pounds without an oversize or overweight permit.
 Comparatively, a car typically weighs about 5,000 pounds.